nipafx/mvn-java-9/README.md

 ## 💥 Compiler Arguments 💥

-In case you're trying to use some of the new command line options like `--add-modules`, be aware that the following doesn't work (at least not in `maven-compiler-plugin` version `3.6.1`):
+In case you're trying to use some of the new command line options like `--add-modules`, be aware that the following doesn't work:

 ```xml
 <plugin>